MaximeBonnet27/mvc-skeletton/README.md

 ## File names Convention

 The .php files that begin with an uppercase letter are only declarative, they do not have side-effects.
 On the other hand, the .php files that begin with a lowercase display something.

+## Todo

+- Forbid access to error pages when url is ```/error/notFound``` for instance.